haoningng/holbertonschool-shell/basics/README.md

-10-back - change to working directory to the previous one 11-lists - list all files including hidden files from current directory, parent and /boot directory in long format 12-file_type - prints the type of file named iamafile in /tmp directory
+10-back - change to working directory to the previous one 11-lists - list all files including hidden files from current directory, parent and /boot directory in long format 12-file_type - prints the type of file named iamafile in /tmp directory 13-symbolic_link - creatae a symbolic link to /bin/ls named __ls__ in the current working directory